Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 Cardiovascular Diseases and Mental Health

-The connection between heart disease and mental health is two-directional.
-People with heart diseases are three times more likely to develop depression.
-Depression is also often diagnosed soon after a stroke.
+Depression is often diagnosed soon after a stroke.
 It can also make recovering after a heart attack more challenging by intensifying the pain.
 However, it's not a one-way relationship.

 Smoking and alcohol use are leading risk factors for heart disease.
 Interestingly, alcohol and tobacco use are more prevalent among people with mental illness.
 While using these substances to feel better, patients predispose themselves to heart diseases.